opennetworkinglab/onos/README.md

 ## What is ONOS?
-ONOS is a new SDN network operating system designed for high availability, performance, scale-out.
+ONOS is the only SDN controller platform that supports the transition from legacy “brown field” networks to SDN “green field” networks.
+This enables exciting new capabilities, and disruptive deployment and operational cost points for network operators.

 ## Top-Level Features